edenartlab/sd-lora-trainer/README.md

 - Modularize the logic in train.py as much as possible, trying to minimize dev work that needs to happen when SD3 drops (in progress)
 - ~~make a clean train.py entrypoint that can be run as a normal python command (instead of having to use cog)~~
 - ~~make it so the textual_inversion optimizer only optimizes the actual trained token embeddings instead of all of them + resetting later~~
+- Figure out how to swap out a lora_adapter module onto a base model without reloading the entire model pipe...
 - Make sure the trained concepts (with peft) are compatible with ComfyUI / AUTO1111

 Algo: